ranjitsinh0004/think_bridge_api/README.md

 1. For the frontend `HTML,CSS,BOOTSTRAP,jquery script` have been used.
 2. For the backend `Django Rest Framework` is used.
 3. `Pipenv` is used as a packaging tool.
-4. testcases for views and model are written
+4. testcases for views,models,urls are written
 5. API tesing is done with `POSTMAN`
 6. Generated requirements.txt using `pipenv lock -r > requirements.txt`